Brick Reinforcement

 Material & finish guide

-• Hot-dip galvanised – Class A to BS EN 845-1; suitable for 50-year design life in suburban environments.
+• Hot-dip galvanised – tested to BS EN 845-3; suitable for sheltered internal applications and below-DPC work.

 • 304 stainless steel – Class C; coastal towns or mild industrial sites.